anonymous-research1197/diff_images_results/README.md

 ## Reviewer 6
 The jupyter notebook `UAP_magnitude_check.ipynb` in folder `Reviewer 6` contains the perturbations and image from Figure 7 of the main paper.

+Note: If one of the jupyter notebooks is not displayed, please reload.

 ## Dependencies
 ```
 torch